Browser does not support script.

 Asylum seekers and refugees are often the most vulnerable within our society, frequently without easy access to support and facing barriers of prejudice, language and bureaucracy.

-Research in this theme seeks to understand asylum seeker experiences and impact on policy and practice in areas such as resettlement and the role of language in shaping perceptions and experience.
+Research in this theme seeks to understand asylum seeker experiences and impact on policy and practice in areas such as resettlement and integration, race and the role of language in shaping perceptions and experience.

 Barriers of Language and LGBT+ Asylum Seekers